 An introduction to economics stressing the fundamental and central concepts in economics and discussing methods and topics that engage economists.
-Topics include supply-and-demand analysis, determination of prices, output and profits, distribution of income, determination of real GDP, and fiscal and monetary policy.
+Topics include supply and demand analysis, determination of prices, output and profits, distribution of income, determination of real GDP, and fiscal and monetary policy.
+Offered every semester.
+[SS]

 This course is designed to give students a better understanding of how the environment and the economy interact and how public policy can be used to shape this interaction.
 The course begins by sketching out the flows of natural resources associated with economic activity and how the environmental effects produced by these flows are valued.
 The course then proceeds to show how market economies affect the environment.
 Particular emphasis is placed on the environmental damage generated by market economies and how public policy can best be used to address this damage.

 This course examines how well markets work and what democratic states ought to do to affect their functioning.
 Students will consider how personal behavior relates to public decisions; the functioning of markets and governments; government responsibility to insure against natural, personal, and social risks; and inequalities arising from market competition and political participation.
 [V, W]